satyanarayansaiprasad/ProteinPlanet/FIRESTORE_RULES_UPDATE.md

 ### **Users Collection:**
 - ✅ Anyone can read user documents (needed for setup page)
-- ✅ Users can create and update their own profile
+- ✅ Users can create their own profile
+- ✅ Any authenticated user can update users (needed for setup page)
 - ✅ Any authenticated user can delete users (page is IP-protected)

 ### **Brands Collection:**